zainahmedd99/Trauma-Support-Game/README.md

 Built to reduce feelings of isolation in children through interactive design and programmed empathy.

 *Note:*
+This repository contains the core game logic only.
 The Chatbot component and API credentials are excluded for privacy and size reasons.